 Our programs and services help adults with developmental disabilities realize their dreams to have lives that are like those of everyone else.
 They dream of:

 As they move past childhood and adolescence, many people with developmental disabilities want to leave the family home just like they’ve seen their brothers or sisters do.
-They want to be as independent as they possibly can and to have a place that they can call their own.
+They want to be as independent as they possibly can and to have a place to live that they can call their own.

 “I think my dad is proud of what I’ve accomplished.
 I proved to him and everybody else that I can do the things that I need to do to live on my own…”